lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 has been lost.
 Excepts for the last window where an SCHC ACK MUST be sent to finish the transmission.

 In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 This timer is set after sending an All-0 or an All-1 fragment.
-When the All-1 fragment has been sent, then the on-going SCHC Fragmentation process is finished and the sender waits for the last SCHC ACK.
+When the All-1 fragment has been sent, then the on-going SCHC F/R process is finished and the sender waits for the last SCHC ACK.
 If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC Fragmented packet transmission.
 When it expires the sender continue sending SCHC Fragments of the next window.